codedthinking/bead.zip/bead-comprehensive-guide.md

 3. **Data Scattered**: Input data, intermediate files, and outputs spread across different locations
 4. **Sharing Difficulties**: Hard to package and share complete computational workflows
 5. **Reproducibility Failures**: Inability to recreate exact conditions that produced specific results
+6. **Tool Fragmentation**: The multitude of software tools and work methods create frictions in the analytics process
+7. **Knowledge Loss**: When team members leave, tacit knowledge about data and processes is destroyed

 ### Bead's Solution